Primitive Quantum Gates for an SU(3) Discrete Subgroup: $\Sigma(36\times3)$: Primitive Gates

 The standard $n$-qubit quantum Fourier transform (QFT)~\cite{nielsen2000quantum} corresponds to the quantum version of the fast Fourier transform of $\mathbb{Z}_{2^n}$.
 Quantum Fourier transforms, $\mathfrak U_{QFT}$, over some nonabelian groups are known~\cite{Hoyer:1997qc,10.1145/258533.258548,Pueschel:1998zzo,moore2006generic,Alam:2021uuq}.
 However, for all the crystal-like subgroups of interest to high energy physics $\mathfrak U_{QFT}$ is currently unknown~\cite{childs2010quantum} and there is not a clear algorithmic way to construct $\mathfrak U_{QFT}$ in general.
 Therefore, we instead construct a suboptimal $\mathfrak U_{F}$ from Eq.~(\ref{eqn:Fourier-group}) using the irreps of Sec.~\ref{sec:group}.
 The structure of $\mathfrak U_{F}$ is ordered as follows.
 The columns index $|g\rangle$ from $\ket{0}$ to $\ket{256}$ according to Eq.~(\ref{eq:orderedproduct}).
 We then index the irreducible representation $\rho_i$ ordered sequentially from $i=1$ to $i=14$.

 Since $\ds$ has 108 elements, on a qubit device $\mathfrak U_{F}$ must be embedded into a larger $2^8\times2^8=256\times 256$ matrix\footnote{An explicit construction of the matrix $\mathfrak U_{F}$ is found in the supplementary information}.
-While the matrix This matrix was then passed to the \textsc{Qiskit} v0.43.1 transpiler, and an optimized version of $\mathfrak U_{F}$ needed 30956 CNOTs, 2666 $R_X$, 32806 $R_Y$, and 55234 $R_Z$ gates; the Fourier gate is the most expensive qubit primitive.
+While the matrix was then passed to the \textsc{Qiskit} v0.43.1 transpiler, and an optimized version of $\mathfrak U_{F}$ needed 30956 CNOTs, 2666 $R_X$, 32806 $R_Y$, and 55234 $R_Z$ gates; the Fourier gate is the most expensive qubit primitive.
 As will be discussed in Sec.~\ref{sec:resources}, $\mathfrak U_F$ dominates the total simulation costs and future work should be devoted to finding a $\ds$ $\mathfrak U_{QFT}$ .

 For the hybrid qubit-qutrit implementation, $\mathfrak U_{F}$ is of dimensions $108 \times 108$.
 To obtain a quantum circuit, we built a qubit-qutrit compiler, see Ref.~\cite{hcompiler}.
 The outline of the compilation is discussed in Appendix~\ref{app:qubit-qutrit-compiler}.
 The compiler uses the gates discussed in Sec.~\ref{sec:basic-gates}, and Table~\ref{tab:qft-hybrid-cost} shows its resulting gates count.
+The final component is a phasing corresponding to the gauge kinetic term.
+This involves decomposing the diagonal phasing operation into a sum of Pauli matrices or equivalents for qudit based systems.
+For the pure qubit based system this decomposition involves 256 $R_z$ rotations and 254 CNOT gates.
+The gate cost on a mixed qubit-qutrit device is shown in Table~\ref{tab:electric-gate-cost}.